michaeldelcid/projects/NBA/readME.md

 `python NBAstats.py 'C:\Eclipse\chromedriver.exe' `

 - It is __EXTREMELY__ important that when you run the script, to wait until the following messages show up on your command prompt:

+- In line 70 of `NBAstats.py` you have the option of saving the data to a CSV file, uncomment if you want to do this and enter a path

 ```
 All data was collected successfully!